-It takes an extra second or two to write every task rather than the bigger goal, but it helps keep your to-do list easy to execute on.
-You just have to read and act -- no thinking necessary.
+It takes an extra second or two to write every task rather than the bigger goal, but it helps keep your to-do list easy to execute.
+You just have to read and act — no thinking necessary.

 4) Schedule “sprints” and “breaks.”

 Some of your tasks are far more taxing than others.
-If you attempt to finish all your most draining tasks back-to-back -- for example, giving demos for a solid three hours -- you’ll be exhausted by the end.
-And the same applies for semi-mindless tasks, like updating your CRM.
+If you attempt to finish all your most draining tasks back-to-back — for example, giving demos for a solid three hours — you’ll be exhausted by the end.
+And the same applies to semi-mindless tasks, like updating your CRM.
 Try to do that for hours on end, and your boredom will reach Mount Everest heights.

 With that in mind, vary up your routine so you’re constantly shifting between challenging and simple activities.
 It’s like working out: By giving yourself frequent “breaks,” your stamina is much greater.